 Rupert's wife.
 She pioneered the rediscovery of ancient vocal techniques, the power of group chant, and the spiritual potential of the voice as a magical instrument for healing and meditation.

-Cosmo is Rupert's younger son.
+Cosmo is Rupert and Jill's younger son.
 He is a musician, composer and multi-instrumentalist.

 Author and explorer Terence McKenna spent more than twenty-five years in the study of shamanism and the ethno-pharmacology of spiritual transformation.
 He died in 2000.
 He was a great friend of Rupert's and, together with Ralph Abraham, they wrote two books: Chaos, Creativity and Cosmic Consciouness and The Evolutionary Mind.
 Their trialogues are available in streaming audio.

 Ralph Abraham is a mathematician and pioneer of chaos theory.
 He is an old friend of Rupert's and his trialogues with Rupert and Terence McKenna are online in streaming audio.

 Matthew was Rupert's first webmaster and has an excellent website discussing Rupert's work, along with that of C.G.
 Jung and Joseph Campbell.